aster-droide/ia-team-project/README.md

 - Customisable search options, users can:
 - - select the desired search engines
 - - set max number of results to retrieve
-- - retrieve results for unlimited search terms in one CSV export.
+- - retrieve results for unlimited search terms in one CSV export
 - - choose a new file or append to existing file

 - Data is exported to .csv format for easy access to further analysis.

-- User-friendly graphical user interface (GUI) that is intuitive and easy to use
+- User-friendly graphical user interface (GUI) that is intuitive and easy to use.

 ## Installation